Julian/venvs/README.rst

 mkenv
 =====

-mkenv is a simpler tool for creating virtualenvs in a central location.
+mkenv is a simpler tool for creating and maintaining virtualenvs in a central location.

 It consists of the 5% of `virtualenvwrapper
 <https://virtualenvwrapper.readthedocs.org/en/latest/>`_ that I actually use,
-and is in some ways meant to complement ``virtualenv`` rather than completely wrapping or hiding it.
+and is in some ways meant to more closely complement ``virtualenv`` rather than completely wrapping or hiding it.

 Installation